MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2024-03-25-entra-id-fido2-passkeys-report-powershell-graph-api.md

 permalink: /en/entra-id-fido2-passkeys-report-powershell-graph-api/
 ---

-As passwordless authentication using Passkeys is finding its way into more and more Entra ID tenants, it is crucial for security auditors to get more than familiar with this technology.
-Although the [FIDO2 security key management plane](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-authentication-passwordless-security-key) in the Entra ID Portal is continually improving, any security assessment of FIDO2 key usage still involves a lot of clicking:
+As passwordless authentication using Passkeys is&nbsp;finding its way into more and&nbsp;more Entra ID tenants, it&nbsp;is&nbsp;crucial for&nbsp;security auditors to&nbsp;get more than&nbsp;familiar with&nbsp;this&nbsp;technology.
+Although&nbsp;the&nbsp;[FIDO2 security key management plane](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-authentication-passwordless-security-key) in&nbsp;the&nbsp;Entra ID Portal is&nbsp;continually improving, any security assessment of&nbsp;FIDO2 key usage still involves a&nbsp;lot of&nbsp;clicking:

 ![View FIDO2 security details](/assets/images/entra-id-security-key-view-details.png)

-That is one of the reasons why I added the [capability to retrieve the list of all FIDO2 security keys](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Documentation/PowerShell/Get-AzureADUserEx.md#example-2) registered in an Entra ID tenant into the [DSInternals PowerShell module](https://www.powershellgallery.com/packages/DSInternals) some years ago.
-Since then, the same capability [has been added](https://learn.microsoft.com/en-us/graph/api/fido2authenticationmethod-list?view=graph-rest-1.0&tabs=powershell) to the official Microsoft Graph API, making FIDO2-related PowerShell queries easier than ever:
+That is&nbsp;one of&nbsp;the&nbsp;reasons why&nbsp;I&nbsp;added the&nbsp;[capability to&nbsp;retrieve the&nbsp;list of&nbsp;all FIDO2 security keys](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Documentation/PowerShell/Get-AzureADUserEx.md#example-2) registered in&nbsp;an&nbsp;Entra ID tenant into the&nbsp;[DSInternals PowerShell module](https://www.powershellgallery.com/packages/DSInternals) some&nbsp;years ago.
+Since&nbsp;then, the&nbsp;same capability [has been added](https://learn.microsoft.com/en-us/graph/api/fido2authenticationmethod-list?view=graph-rest-1.0&tabs=powershell) to&nbsp;the&nbsp;official Microsoft Graph API, making FIDO2-related PowerShell queries easier than&nbsp;ever:

 ```powershell
 # Microsoft Graph API PowerShell modules must be already installed on the computer